QSX

 “No more than three 3X3 calls within any five minute period and QSY upon establishing contact.”

-This is because many stations will be listening to this frequency, sometimes using narrow filter with the squelch up, and repeated calls from the same station will defeat the purpose.
+This is because many stations will be listening to this frequency, sometimes using a narrow filter with the squelch up, and repeated calls from the same station continuously will be annoying.
+It was also a rule on 500kHz, if anyone has the details of that, please leave a comment.

-On establishing contact stations should agree on a QSY frequency or drift at least 200Hz off.
+On establishing contact stations should agree on a QSY frequency.

 Example Use Cases

-Example 1: Two stations wish to set up a (loose) sked (scheduled on-air meet up for QSO) without the usual risks of missing the exact time, agreed frequency being in use, QRM.
-The QSX frequencies make this arrangement so much easier and with far greater likelihood of success, all that needs to be agreed is to meet on QSX 30 (or QSX 80 etc) around an agreed time.
+Example 1: Two stations wish to set up a (loose) sked (scheduled on-air meet up for QSO) without the usual risks of missing the exact time, agreed frequency being already in use, QRM.
+The QSX frequencies make this arrangement so much easier and with far greater likelihood of success, all that needs to be agreed is to meet on QSX 30m (or other) around an agreed time.

 Example 2: An operator is busy in his shack and would like to listen to some frequency.
 Rather than picking a random frequency or QSO, they may want to monitor a QSX frequency so as to get an idea of propagation, be ready to respond to calls, or for entertainment knowing many others are doing the same and that calls are always short with stations moving off for QSO.

-Example 3: Two stations were in QSO and had their QSO disrupted by severe QRM, or decided to QSY and lost each other upon QSY and are not sure which of the previous frequencies to return to.
+Example 3: Two stations were in QSO and had their QSO disrupted by severe QRM, the appearance of a sudden pile up, or decided to QSY and lost each other upon QSY and are not sure which of the previous frequencies to return to.
 In all cases of getting lost, they can go to the QSX Frequency on that band and make a call and listen there.

 Example 4: An operator has tuned around the band, found no CQ calls to reply to, made calls without result, or the band appears empty.
 A CQ call (maximum 3 calls each no longer than 3X3 within any 5 minute period) on a QSX Frequency with QSY upon establishing contact, will result in more QSO.